-Containerization is a technology that allows software developers to package software and applications in code and run them in isolated compute environments as immutable executable images.
-These containerized application images contain all the necessary files, configurations, libraries, and binaries needed to run that specific application.
+Containerization is a software deployment technology that allows developers to package software and applications in code and run them in isolated compute environments as immutable executable images containing all the necessary files, configurations, libraries, and binaries needed to run that specific application.
 As a result, when a container is run, it depends only on the host OS kernel, thanks to containerization engines like Docker Engine that serve as the interface between the application runtime and the OS kernel.

 This article is an overview of the role of application containerization in modern software deployments, including how containerization differs from virtualization at the OS level, the benefits of using containerization, and how to containerize an application.